-A large part of air and noise pollution in cities can be linked to inner city freight transport with diesel vans/trucks that deliver goods from suburban transport hubs to the inner city.
+A large part of air and noise pollution in cities can be linked to urban freight transport by diesel vans/trucks delivering goods from suburban transport hubs to the inner city.
 Substituting these with electric vans/trucks can effectively contribute to better air quality and less noise pollution.
-To make this happen, technical (e.g. range/charging infrastructure) and economic questions (electric vans and trucks are still more expensive to buy) must be tackled, government framework need to be addressed.